St Luke's Church, Hodnet: Interior

 Between the nave and the aisle is a five-bay arcade carried on alternate circular and octagonal piers with chamfered bases and capitals.
 In the south wall of the aisle is a piscina (or an aumbry).
 The font has both Norman features and features from a later date, possibly the 17th century.
 It is thought that it originated in the 12th century and was embellished later.
 Flanking the east window are boards inscribed with the Ten Commandments, each with Ionic pilasters, under round arches.
 The hexagonal wooden pulpit stands on a stone base, and dates probably from the 18th century.
 Also in the church is a pair of 17th-century parish chests, and a poor box.
 The east window of the chancel contains stained glass by William Warrington dated 1849.
 In the east window of the south chapel is glass by David Evans depicting the Four Evangelists dating from about 1846.
 Elsewhere in the chapel is a window of 1853 by William Wailes, and in the north chapel is a window of 1906 by Powell's.
 The oldest monument dates from 1697, and there are more monuments from the 18th and 19th centuries.
 One of these is to Reginald Heber, at one time rector of the church, a hymn writer, and later the Bishop of Calcutta, who died in 1826; it is by Chantrey with an inscription by Robert Southey, and is dated 1829.
+Another is the recumbent effigy of Blanche Heber (died 1870), which was sculpted by her cousin, Reginald Cholmondeley.
 Within the west end are two memorial Rolls of Honour from World War I listing men from the parishes of Hodnet, Stoke upon Tern and Stanton upon Hine Heath who died serving in the war.

 The two-manual pipe organ dating from 1878 is by Nicholson and Lord.
 There is a ring of eight bells.
 Six of these were cast in 1769 by Thomas Rudhall, and two by Taylor's of Loughborough in 1947.